 A Secret Elixir

 If the above two reasons are not true, then it may be an ancient anti-aging elixir.
 Perhaps it was handed down to him through the generations of a secret Lopez society.

 Or maybe it came to him in a dream.
 When he awoke he must have remembered those ingredients and now he is using the concoction to secretly stop from getting old.

 But what is in this elixir?
 Wouldn’t we all like to know?

 Could it be there is a warehouse somewhere in California with rows and rows of Mario’s just ready to go?
 That would explain a lot.
 A collection of identical copies all trained and ready to spring into action at any time.

 We all remember Dolly the sheep, right?
 The first known mammal to be successfully cloned.
 That all happened in 1996.
 Which is just around the time that Mario stopped aging.
 Coincidence?
 I think not!

 The final possibility is black magic.
 If it is not one of my previous suggestions, black magic would be the last possibility.
 If a person has not changed for 25 to 30 years, then what else can one say except the possibility that Mario knows and uses black magic.

 A spell, a ritual, a sacrifice?
-In any other time in history he might have been burned at the stake for witchcraft.
+At any other time in history, he might have been burned at the stake for witchcraft.